webonnx/wonnx/README.md

 # wonnx

-Wonnx aimed at being an ONNX Runtime for every GPU on all platforms written in 100% Rust.
+Wonnx aims for Blazing Fast AI on any device.

 ## Supported Platforms (enabled by `wgpu`)